paper-review-artifact/review-code/README.md

 )
 ```

-The generated heatmap shows which token positions are preserved or removed after eviction.
+The generated heatmap shows which token positions are retained or removed after eviction.

 ## Notes

 - This repository is anonymized for double-blind review.
-- No author names, affiliations, or personal paths are included.
+- No author names, affiliations, personal emails, or personal filesystem paths are included.
-- The repository is intended to provide the implementation and scripts necessary to reproduce the main behavior of the proposed KV cache eviction method.
+- Model checkpoints and datasets must be obtained separately according to their original licenses.
-- Model checkpoints and datasets should be downloaded separately according to their original licenses.
+- The repository provides implementation and scripts for reproducing the main experimental behavior of the submitted paper.